How to Make Just One Page Landscape in Word

 Of course, you will use different tools for different types of documents.
 The interface is neatly organized and pretty much self-explanatory.
 In general, this is how to format Microsoft Word Documents:

 - Highlight the text you want to format.
 You can select both single words and entire lines.

-- Explore the ribbon menu above the workspace.
+- Explore the ribbon menu above the workspace and select an option.